inkyusa/weedNet-devel/README.md

 ccmake .
 ```

 3. Check that the advanced configuration setup matches the one found in [these screenshots](https://docs.google.com/document/d/1kk-9-stN8oUGd4jZauGp7Yfj81iwxsJ4Kfxs8zKYq_A/edit).
 Note that the paths are relative.
 Then, using this configuration, generate the `Makefile` in the directory.
-You can open the folder browser to check.
+You can open the folder browser to check that this file is there with the correct time stamp.

 4. Compile the Caffe framework and run the tests by typing: